thescouser89/build-finder/README.md

 ## Development

-To format the code, run `net.revelc.code.formatter:formatter-maven-plugin:format`.

 [Apache Maven](https://maven.apache.org/) is used for the building.
-The command `mvn clean install` will compile the code and run all of the unit tests.
+The command `mvn clean install` will compile the code and run the unit tests.

+To run, the integration tests, you need a `${user.home}/.build-finder/config.json` file with valid settings for `koji-hub-url` and `pnc-url`.
+Then, run the command `mvn -DskipITs=false -Ddistribution.url=<url> clean install` where `<url>` points to the distribution file (`.ear`, `.zip`, etc.) that you want to use for testing.

+If the build fails due to problems with file formatting:

+* To format the `pom.xml` files, run `mvn com.github.ekryd.sortpom:sortpom-maven-plugin:sort`.

+* To format the source code, run `net.revelc.code.formatter:formatter-maven-plugin:format`.

+* To sort the Java `import` statements, run `net.revelc.code:impsort-maven-plugin:sort`.

 ## Operation